locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 Logging
 ~~~~~~~

-To view validation logs you can enable debug level logging on the packages ``org.locationtech.geomesa.convert``
+To view validation logs you can enable info or debug level logging on the packages
-and ``org.locationtech.geomesa.convert2``.
+``org.locationtech.geomesa.convert`` and ``org.locationtech.geomesa.convert2``.

-By default, logging will just show the field that failed.
-To show the entire record, along with the stack trace,
+When logging is enabled at the info level, it will just show the field that failed.
+When enabled at the debug
-you can set ``options.verbose = true``.
+level, it will show the entire record, along with the stack trace.

 Transactional Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~